mnaei/PromptPlace/README.md

    - **Commit Changes**: Commits the updated `index.html` directly to the `main` branch.
    - **Comment on Issue**: Posts a comment on the issue containing a link to the commit.

-4. **Concurrency Control**
-   The GitHub Actions workflow leverages the concurrency features to prevent merge conflict.
+4. **Concurrency Control**: The GitHub Actions workflow leverages the concurrency features to prevent merge conflict.

 ## LLM